minipief/pyva/README.md

 Direct link to the documentation can be found on [pyva.eu](https://pyva.eu)

-# Author page and contact informatino
+# Author page and contact information

 [Author Page - Alexander Peiffer](https://docpeiffer.com)